Q&A: The Menzingers Take Ownership on “Rented World”

 RY: On the opposite side, you have “When You Die” closing out the album.
 Was there any concern about ending the album on such a somber note?

 Greg: “That was a conversation that went back and forth until the very end.
 I’ve sat on that song for three years.
 I think everyone has a song that’s their baby that they are so afraid to let go of and get out there.
-I have 10 different versions of it recorded on my the-menzingers-2computer.
+I have 10 different versions of it recorded on my computer.
 It means so much to me, and I didn’t know if I was ready to let it go.
 But, it finally got to a point where we were all happy with it.
 I’m not really worried about ending albums with an acoustic song – that’s never really bothered me.
 If it makes sense for the album, it makes sense.
 I feel like there are so many rules with music, and [I think] ‘fuck ‘em all.’”

 RY: That’s interesting and leads into this next question nicely.
 You’re on Epitaph, so the automatic assumption is that you’re a punk band.
 But, your album doesn’t feel abundantly punk and it has a lot of different elements going on.
 Is it hard for you to convince others that there’s more to your band than the punk influences you have?